titamah/audio-processor/README.md

 ## Utils

 ### File Manager
 Provides functionality for exploring library directory and selecting files.
+The functions prompting user responses verify that each input is correct via raising and handling exceptons and errors.
 The global variables specified are:

 - **ROOT:** A constant variable for PathObject that is pointing to the ./library directory which stores all the audio files for the application
 - **current_dir**: A PathObject for the current director a user is in